equalsraf/webapp/README.md

 # Build instructions

-WebApp requires Qt and QJon to work.
+WebApp requires Qt and QJson to work.
 To build it use qmake.
+For example in \*nix systems with make, you would:

+    $ qmake
+    $ make

 # How does it work?

+Just call

     $ webapp <configfile>

-# Configuration

 Each webapp is described as a JSon config file.
-Check the examples directory.
+Check the examples directory for a few samples.

 # Features

 At this point the following features are supported:

-* Restrict view to certain domains, or wildcard domains
+* Restrict view to certain hosts, or wildcard domains
 * Disable Javascript